BarakMachlev/PyNNcml/README.md

 # PyNNcml
 A python toolbox based on PyTorch which utilized neural network for rain estimation and classification from commercial microwave link (CMLs) data.
 This toolbox provides an implementation of algorithms for extracting rain-rate using neural networks and CMLs.

-Addinaly this project provides an example dataset with data from two CMLs and implementation of performance and robustness metrics.
+This project is an extended version of the [PyNNcml](https://github.com/haihabi/PyNNcml) rainfall estimation toolbox,

-This project was initially create as  part of the M.Sc. thesis of Hai Victor Habi, under the supervision of Prof. Hagit Messer at Tel Aviv University.
+developed as part of the M.Sc. thesis of Hai Victor Habi under the supervision of Prof. Hagit Messer at Tel Aviv University
-Now this project is maintained by Hai Victor Habi and the [Cellular Environmental Monitoring and Processing Lab](https://cellenmonlab.tau.ac.il/) at Tel Aviv University.
+and maintained by the [Cellular Environmental Monitoring and Processing Lab](https://cellenmonlab.tau.ac.il/).

+This version includes new features and experiments as part of the M.Sc. thesis of Barak Machlev under the supervision of Jonatan Ostrometzky,
+which focuses on the impact of sampling interval on rainfall estimation from communication microwave links using Transformers.

 ![plot](./images/cml_figure.png)
 * The figure above was create by Jonatan Ostrometzky.